-I am nearing exchange of contracts for my ground floor flat in Bow Street and the EA has just called to say that the purchasers are switching solicitor.
-The excuse is that the mortgage company will only work with solicitors on their approved list.
-On what basis would a leading lender only deal with certain lawyers rather the firm that they want to choose for their conveyancing in Bow Street ?
+I am nearing exchange of contracts for my maisonette in Bow Street and the estate agent has just called to warn that the buyers are swapping law firm.
+The excuse is that the bank will only engage with property lawyers on their conveyancing panel.
+On what basis would a major mortgage company only deal with certain law firms rather the firm that they want to choose for their conveyancing in Bow Street ?

-UK lenders have always had an approved set of law firms they are willing to work with, but in the last few years big names such as HSBC, have considered and reduced their conveyancing panel– in some cases removing conveyancing firms who have acted for them for more than 15 years.
+Banks have always had an approved set of law firms they are willing to work with, but in recent years big names such as Nationwide, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for decades.

-Banks point to the increase in fraud as the reason for the cull – criteria have been tightened as a smaller panel is easier to oversee.
+Banks blame a rise in fraud by way of justification for the reduction – criteria have been narrowed as a smaller panel is easier to monitor.
 Banks tend not to reveal how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society claims that it is being contacted daily by practices that have been removed from panels.
-Plenty of firms do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
-Your buyers are not going to have any impact on this.
+Plenty of firms are unaware that they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
+Your buyers are unlikely to have any impact on this.

 I am purchasing a terraced house in Bow Street.
 How practical is it for me to do the conveyancing?